 A summary log (named "maindbug") is written to show the convergence status for each projection year, along with up to 25 variables that failed to converge.
-In addition, a database of variable values by iteration is generated optionally in a direct-access, binary format.
+In addition, a database of values by iteration is generated optionally in a direct-access, binary format for all variables subject to convergence testing.
 That file (mnpqit.daf) can be accessed through a utility program "readda" that will output a subset of convergence variables in text format.